www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * Test legalities and privacy policy.
 ## Open Tasks
 * [ ] Fix JS errors in Gel's UI editor.
+* [ ] Create UI tester for text editor as well, in order to test both.
 * [ ] Create test workers like htmlClient, but without a browser, because currently the browser tests seem to be kind of unreliable.
   The reason for that, is that something goes wrong after a while in the Playwright integration.
   There always new problems and tests